rust-lang/ferris-says/README.md

 ```

 You can also use `think` instead of `say` to get a though bubble instead of a speech bubble.
+There is also the `perform` function where you can pass the speech mode and the eyes.

 ## How to use the binary